Moving-Electrons/LaserTripWire/README.md

 # LaserTripWire

-HomeKit compatible Laser trip wire using CircuitPython and HomeBridge.
-When the laser beam between an emitter and the receptor is interrupted, it sends out a notification to iOS devices through the Home App (HomeLit framework).
+HomeKit compatible Laser trip wire using [CircuitPython](https://circuitpython.org/) and [HomeBridge](https://www.npmjs.com/package/homebridge).

-This repository includes CircuitPython code files in addition to the files for 3D-printing the laser emitter support.
+When the laser beam between the emitter and the receptor is interrupted, it sends a notification to iOS devices through the Home App (HomeKit framework).
+This repository includes the CircuitPython code files and the needed files for 3D-printing the laser emitter support.

 More information at [www.movingelectrons.net](http://movingelectrons.net/).